 Highly skilled allied health staff performs nearly all ancillary procedures, such as venipunctures, electrocardiograms, starting intravenous fluids, drawing blood gases and inserting urinary catheters.
 This allows residents to spend more time at their patients' bedsides and in self-directed learning.

-Interns work no more than 16 hours each duty period during the six months of inpatient rotations.
-Second- and third-year residents take call every fourth night during call rotations — three months in the second year and three months in the third year.
-Because allied health staff members perform all ancillary procedures, residents have time for rest and reading while on call.
+Interns work no more than 16 hours each duty period during inpatient rotations.
+Second- and third-year residents take call every fourth night during call rotations.

-In addition, admission caps, service census caps, backup procedures and a sophisticated electronic medical record help balance resident education and service responsibilities.
-Two-thirds of the time, residents are assigned to inpatient, outpatient or consultative months without responsibility for night call.
+In addition, admission caps, service census caps, backup systems and a sophisticated electronic medical record help balance resident education and service responsibilities.

 We have implemented several strategies to control workload, total and consecutive duty hours and days worked.
-All services have service size caps, admission caps and duty hour limitations, often lower than those required by the ACGME.
-We have systems to handle overflow, overcap and floats for intern and resident services that warrant them.
+All services have service size caps, admission caps and duty-hour limitations.
+We have systems to handle overflow, overcap and floats for services that warrant them.
 Duty hours are closely monitored to ensure compliance.